Tearth/Capybara/README.md

 <img src="https://img.shields.io/badge/capybara-love-b68e5c"></img>
 </p>

-A simple, cross-platform 2D engine written in Rust, using OpenGL/WebGL as graphics backend.
+A simple, cross-platform 2D game engine written in Rust, using OpenGL/WebGL as graphics backend.
 Focused on development speed and ease of use, which makes it suitable for game jams with strict time constraints.

 ## Main features
  - asynchronous assets loader